aji3/xlscript/README.md

 Besides using Groovy to calculate values, it can also be used to **define the structure of data.**

-Now, let's think about **having a list of members who belong to the division information**.
-Here we name it `members` in the` division` object.
+Now, let's think about **having a list of members who belong to the division in the division data**.
+Here we name it `members` in the `division` object for the list.

 ![image](https://user-images.githubusercontent.com/23234132/57052634-a2f68c00-6cc3-11e9-85c9-7dda638f22ef.png)

 Here is the explanation of the one liner program in the table.

 * `employees` points to the list of` employees` defined in this Excel.
 Since Groovy is evaluated after reading all Excel values, any logic can access all values.
 (However, you need to be aware of the order of execution of the Groovy logics, which will be discussed later.)
-* For those unfamiliar with Groovy, the `findAll` method is a Groovy standard method that returns a list containing all the elements of the condition that apply to the closure passed in the argument.
+* For those unfamiliar with Groovy, here is the description of the Groovy methods and syntaxes.

+  * The `findAll` method is a Groovy standard method that returns a list containing all the elements which matches the condition that is given to the method as closure.
 Also, the syntax is Groovy-specific, so transforming it closer to Java syntax results in:

 ```Groovy
 // Explanation of Groovy syntax